AvaHQ/avascribe-api/source/rest.rst

 ------

 - you must use JSON-encoded bodies for POST request, and therefore set the appropriate header :code:`Content-type: application/json`).
 JSON body should be a hash of attribute key/value pairs (no array, string, number or boolean).
-- You must transmit a valid API token as a bearer token in the :code:`Authorization` HTTP header.

 Exemple: